Use this information to solve problems related to optional devices.

 You have not loosened any other installed devices or cables.

-You updated the configuration information in system setup.
-When you start a server and press F1 to display the system setup interface.
+You updated the configuration information in the Setup utility.
 Whenever memory or any other device is changed, you must update the configuration.

 Reseat the device that you just installed.